hfmohammed/zenith-events/README.md

 # zenith-events

-# Team Zenith - CMPUT 301 Project

-Welcome to the **Team Zenith** repository for our CMPUT 301 class project! 🚀
+Welcome to the **Team Zenith** repository for our event management application! 🚀

 Feel free to check our Wiki for all documentation related to this app.